-At our annual testing date, August 31, 2017, we had five reporting units with goodwill balances: two reporting units included in our NA Engineered Components operating segment, two reporting units included in our EU Engineered Components operating segment, and one reporting unit included in our NA Cabinet Components operating segment.
+At our annual testing date, August 31, 2018, we had five reporting units with goodwill balances: two reporting units included in our NA Engineered Components operating segment, two reporting units included in our EU Engineered Components operating segment, and one reporting unit included in our NA Cabinet Components operating segment.
 We performed a qualitative assessment of the two reportable units in the NA Engineered Components segment and the two reportable units in the EU Engineered Components segment.
 This review included an analysis of historical goodwill test results, operating results relative to forecast, projected results over the next five years, and other measures and concluded that there were no indicators of potential impairment associated with these reportable units.
-Therefore, no additional testing was deemed necessary and the related goodwill balances were not deemed impaired.
-For the reporting unit included in our NA Cabinet Components segment, we performed the first step of the goodwill impairment test at July 31, 2017, as actual results for this unit were below forecasts, a potential indicator of impairment.
-We determined that the fair value of the net assets of this reporting unit exceeded the carrying value by approximately 6%.
-These results included the contribution and net assets of two wood-manufacturing plants transferred from the NA Engineered Components segment to the NA Cabinet Components segment during 2017.
-As of August 31, 2017, with the assistance of a third-party valuation firm, we updated this step-one analysis and determined that the fair value of the reportable unit continued to exceed its carrying value by 5%.
+Therefore, no additional testing was deemed necessary.
+For the reporting unit included in our NA Cabinet Components segment, we performed the first step of the goodwill impairment test at March 31, 2018, as our annual long-range planning effort produced lower forecasted results compared to the prior year's process, a potential indicator of impairment.
+We determined that the fair value of the net assets of this reporting unit exceeded the carrying value by approximately 4.5%.
+These results included the contribution and net assets of two wood-manufacturing plants transferred from the NA Engineered Components segment to the NA Cabinet Components segment during 2018.
+As of August 31, 2018, with the assistance of a third-party valuation firm, we updated this step-one analysis and determined that the fair value of the reportable unit continued to exceed its carrying value by 7.2%.
 Therefore, goodwill was not deemed impaired and no further testing was deemed necessary.